Christmas TV Guide 2022: Our pick of the Christmas TV listingsDec 17 | 14 min read

 For all the convenience of catch-up TV and streaming services, Christmas viewing is all about making an appointment with your telly.

-Whether it's entertainment traditions like the Strictly special, Christmas Day visits to soapland or fresh adaptations of old favourites, the festive season is the one time when the whole family can gather round the telly and enjoy the best shows together.
+Whether it's entertainment traditions like the Strictly special, Christmas Day visits to soapland or fresh adaptations of old favourites, the festive season is the one time when the whole family can gather round and enjoy the best TV shows and movies together.